byandell/ESIIL/README.md

 1. **Edit This Readme**: Replace the placeholder content with information about your specific project.
 Ensure that the introduction, project overview, and objectives clearly reflect your group's research focus.

-2. **Update Group Member Bios**: Add details about each group member's expertise, role in the project, and professional background.
+2. **Update Bio**: Add details about your expertise, role in the project, and professional background.
 Include links to personal or professional web pages to foster community engagement and collaboration.

 3. **Organize Your Code**: Structure your codebase in a way that is logical and accessible.
 Use directories and clear naming conventions to make it easy for all members to find and contribute to different parts of the project.